Blog · Analysis · Last reviewed June 23, 2026

 A court filing is not ordinary prose.
 It is a request for state power.
 It asks a judge to dismiss a claim, preserve an asset, imprison a person, transfer money, enforce a contract, protect a child, stop an agency, or bless a settlement.
 Its citations are not decorative.
 They are the beams that connect the argument to the law.

 Large language models are very good at making text feel load-bearing.
 They can supply case names, quotations, parentheticals, doctrinal summaries, and a confident chain of reasoning.
 That surface is useful when treated as draft material.
 It is dangerous when treated as authority.
-The court system has now become one of the clearest laboratories for the wider AI-age evidence problem: when machines can generate plausible source trails, institutions must decide what counts as verification.
+The court system has now become one of the clearest laboratories for the wider AI-age evidence problem: when machines can generate plausible source trails, institutions must decide what counts as claim-level verification.

 Mata Was the Warning